-Why should I send a request to find out why my child got a certain grade?
+Why should I send requests to find out why my child got certain grades?

-You should send a request to find out what was used to calculate your child's grades.
+You should send requests to find out what was used to calculate your child's grades.

-If you feel that your child was awarded an unfair grade this results day, whether for GCSE, AS or A levels, it's within their rights to find out why.
+Then, if you feel that your child was awarded any grades unfairly, whether for GCSE, AS or A levels, you can use this as evidence to appeal.

 Most schools used calculated grades to determine what grade your child would have gotten outside of the COVID crisis.